 \section{Optimal policy when customers pay at service completion}

-In this section, we consider the version of the problem where customers pay the reward $r$ at the time of service completion rather than at the time of arrival.
-We start by showing that this version can be converted to the original one.
-For this version, we use $a_i^{**}$ to denote the optimal action in state $i$ for both the infinite horizon discounted optimality and long-run average reward optimality criteria. \begin{theorem} The version where customers pay the reward $r$ at the time of service completion is equivalent to the original version where customers pay a reward of zero at the time of arrival and service cost function $F(a)=f(a)-\mu(a)r$. \end{theorem} \begin{proof} Note that when customers pay at the time of service completion, $q_{ij}(a)$ for all $a\in A$ remains the same.
+In this section, we consider the version of our problem where the reward $r$ is collected upon service completion rather than upon arrival.
+We begin by establishing that this formulation is mathematically equivalent to the original model.
+Moving forward, $a_i^{**}$ will denote the optimal action in state $i$ under both the infinite-horizon discounted and long-run average reward optimality criteria. \begin{theorem} The version where customers pay the reward $r$ at the time of service completion is equivalent to the original version where customers pay a reward of zero at the time of arrival and service cost function $F(a)=f(a)-\mu(a)r$. \end{theorem} \begin{proof} Note that when customers pay at the time of service completion, $q_{ij}(a)$ for all $a\in A$ remains the same.
 However, the reward function $r^\prime(i,a)$ is different.
 In particular, for $i\geq1$ and $a\in \mathcal{A}$,

 and for $i\geq 0$ and $a=Idle$, we have

 Hence, the result follows. \end{proof} For the long-run average reward optimality, we provide another equivalence between the two versions in the Appendix.

 When the customers pay the reward $r$ at the time of service completion, for a policy $\pi\in\Pi$, define the reward function as